sirosen/globus-sdk-python/docs/services/compute.rst

     ..  warning::

-        Users should prefer the explicitly versioned class whenever possible.
         This class will be removed in ``globus-sdk`` version 4.
+        Users should migrate to one of the explicitly-versioned classes.

 Client Errors
 -------------